 Liberica trees grow much taller than either Robusta or Arabica, and the coffee beans from these trees are larger and more irregularly shaped.
 They thrive in light shade and well-drained soils and can succeed in poorer soil than Arabica.
 Though the Coffea liberica plant originated in West Africa, it is primarily grown in Malaysia and the Philippines.

 Excelsa has recently been reclassified as a type of Liberica coffee because it thrives in the same conditions and grows a similarly tall tree.
 But the actual coffee it produces is vastly different.
 It has a much fruitier character than Liberica, with a tart acidity that makes it popular for adding complexity to coffee blends.

 Excelsa coffee makes up only about 7% of the current coffee market.
-Still, given its appealing flavor profile and the fact that it is nearly as resilient and productive as Robusta, this seems likely to grow.
+Still, given its appealing flavour profile and the fact that it is nearly as resilient and productive as Robusta, this seems likely to grow.
 Much like Robusta, Excelsa coffee has been regarded as poor quality, but this is more due to poor growing and processing practices than the bean itself.
-With the proper care, Excelsa has the potential to be specialty-grade coffee.
+With the proper care, Excelsa has the potential to be speciality-grade coffee.

 Tips to Choose the Types of Coffee Beans

 There are many factors to consider when choosing the types of coffee beans you want to brew.
 Thousands of different coffees are on the market, and no two are exactly alike.
 So it can be difficult to select just the right one to suit your taste.
 These tips will help you narrow it down.

 Knowing Your Preferred Taste

 You must know what style and flavour of coffee you prefer to choose the right types of coffee for you.
 Just because a coffee is expensive or recommended by an expert doesn’t mean it will be to your taste.